eeei3/CapstoneProject/devwork/pseudocode.md

 - The player and the opposing trainer will keep going till a conclusion is made
 ## If the player wins

-- The player will face trainers with increasing difficulty, and better Pokémons
+- The player will face trainers with increasing difficulty, and better Pokémon

 ## If the player is defeated